 Here are some examples of geometric sequences and their common ratios.

-If we know the common ratio, we can find the next term in the sequence just by multiplying the last term by it.
-Also, if there are any terms missing in the sequence, we can find them by multiplying the terms before the gap by the common ratio.
+If we know the common ratio , we can find the next term in the sequence just by multiplying the last term by .
+Also, if there are any terms missing in the sequence, we can find them by multiplying the term before each missing term by the common ratio.

-Fill is the missing terms in the geometric sequences.
+Fill is the missing terms in each geometric sequence.

 a) First we can find the common ratio by dividing 125 by 25 to obtain .

-To find the missing term we multiply 1 by the common ratio
+To find the first missing term, we multiply 1 by the common ratio:

-To find the missing term we multiply 125 by the common ratio
+To find the second missing term, we multiply 125 by the common ratio:

-b) We first need to find the common ratio, but we run into difficulty because we have no terms next to each other that we can divide.
+b) We need to find the common ratio first, but how do we do that when we have no terms next to each other that we can divide?

-However, we know that to get from 20 to 5 in the sequence we must multiply 20 by the common ratio twice.
-We multiply it once to get to the second term in the sequence and again to get to five.
-So we can say
+Well, we know that to get from 20 to 5 in the sequence we must multiply 20 by the common ratio twice: once to get to the second term in the sequence, and again to get to five.
+So we can say , or .

-Divide both sides by 20 and find or (because ).
+Dividing both sides by 20, we get , or (because ).

-To get the missing term we multiply 20 by and get .
+To get the first missing term, we multiply 20 by and get 10.

-To get the missing term we multiply 5 by and get: .
+To get the second missing term, we multiply 5 by and get 2.5.

-The term is because the 7 is multiplied by one factor of two for the term, two factors of 2 for the third term and always by one less factor of 2 than the term’s place in the sequence.
-In general terms we write geometric sequence with n terms like this
+The nth term is because the 7 is multiplied by 2 once for the term, twice for the third term, and so on—for each term, one less time than the term’s place in the sequence.
+In general, we write a geometric sequence with terms like this:

-The general formula for finding specific terms in a geometric sequence is
+The formula for finding a specific term in a geometric sequence is:

 For each of these geometric sequences, find the eighth term in the sequence.

-In other words, to get the eighth term we started with the first term which is 1 and multiplied by 2 seven times.
+In other words, to get the eighth term we start with the first term, which is 1, and then multiply by 2 seven times.

 b) The common ratio is

-When a common ratio is negative the terms in the sequence alternate positive, negative, positive, negative all the way down the list.
-When you see this, you know the common ratio is negative; multiplying by a negative number each time means that the sign of each term is opposite the sign of the previous term.
+Let’s take another look at the terms in that second sequence.
+Notice that they alternate positive, negative, positive, negative all the way down the list.
+When you see this pattern, you know the common ratio is negative; multiplying by a negative number each time means that the sign of each term is opposite the sign of the previous term.